 Is Tupperware a Pyramid Scheme?

-But before I get into more details, let’s learn what a pyramid scheme really is and how to spot one.
+Before diving into further details, let’s first understand what a pyramid scheme actually is and how to identify one.

 What Is a Pyramid Scheme?

-According to Wikipedia, “A pyramid scheme is a business model that recruits members by promising payments or services in exchange for enrolling new members into the scheme, rather than providing investments or product sales”.
+According to Wikipedia, a pyramid scheme is a business model that recruits members by promising payments or services for enrolling new members, rather than focusing on investments or product sales.

-So why do so many people think that Tupperware is a pyramid scheme?
+So why do so many people think Tupperware is a pyramid scheme?

-That’s why some people call it a pyramid scheme in disguise…
+This is why some people refer to it as a pyramid scheme in disguise…

 Is Tupperware Pyramid Scheme in Disquise?